 The mandate of the Corporate Governance Committee is to assist the Board of Directors in fulfilling its responsibilities of corporate governance and oversight of the Bank's compliance with legal and regulatory requirements, as well as liaising with the Shari'ah Supervisory Board.

 AUDIT COMMITTEE

-The Audit Committee is mandated with oversight responsibilities on financial reporting, internal control and risk management, internal and external audit, and adherence to Shari'ah rules and principles.
+The mandate of the Audit Committee is to provide oversight on financial reporting, internal control and risk management, internal and external audit, and adherence to Islamic Shari'ah rules and principles.

 RISK COMMITTEE